ScriptedEvents/ScriptedEventsReloaded/llms-full.md

 ### Custom Command Flag

 Creates a custom command and binds it to the script.
-When the command is ran, the script runs as well.
+When the command is run, the script runs as well.

 ```
 !-- CustomCommand heal
--- availableFor Server RemoteAdmin
+-- availableFor RemoteAdmin
 -- description "Heals the sender"

 Heal @sender